Akshatha1409/Cybersecurity-Policies-/README.md

 # Cybersecurity-Policies-
-Project - Writing policies and standards for an imaginary organization
+Project - Writing policies and standards for an imaginary organization.

+## Policies

+- Acceptable Use Policy
+- Asset Management Policy

+## Standard

+- Acquisition & Divestiture